 So, now it’s going to get a little more technical with engine emissions, the type and the amount that they produce.
 The Outboard Engine Distributors Association (OEDA) engine rating that was conducted in 2009 tested and rated outboard engines on their environmental competency.
 As the report clearly states, the larger the engine, the more efficient they become from an environmental point of view.
 In particular, the Yamaha V8 F350hp outboard series has the lowest emission rating of 9.71g/kw/hr, the first ever outboard engine to go below 10g/kw/hr (www.oeda.com.au/index.php/engine-ratings).
 In laymen terms, this outboard series from Yamaha is currently the cleanest outboard on the market today.
 It produces the lowest amount of emissions possible, which is a combination of hydrocarbons and nitrogen oxides - lower than any of its known competitors.

 Furthermore, the type of fuel that vessels use is also a great indicator of their commitment to local environmental issues and their actions to reduce immediate impacts.
-By asking your potential whale watching operator the simply question if their engines are diesel or gas is an easy to way to determine their immediate environmental impact.
+By asking your potential whale watching operator if their engines are diesel or gas you can easily determine their immediate environmental impact.
 It is common knowledge that diesel engines produce a lot more carbon emissions than gas does.

 According to the USA Environmental Protection Agency (EPA):

 From the statistics provided above, it can clearly be stated that engines using gas instead of diesel are more environmentally friendly, as they produce almost 2kg/gallon of CO2 emissions less than diesel

-The reason why this should be a major factor when selecting whale operator is because a few of the main categories of threats that affect the health and the future prosperity of these mammals is environmental contaminants (Graham, G. F. 2006).
-According to Dr. G Graham’s, SETAC Submission, presently, the Southern Resident Killer Whales are strongly believed to be amongst the most contaminated animals on the planet.
+The reason why this should be a major factor when selecting whale operator is because one of the main categories of threats that affect the health and the future prosperity of these mammals is environmental contaminants (Graham, G. F. 2006).
+According to Dr. G Graham’s SETAC Submission, presently, the Southern Resident Killer Whales are strongly believed to be amongst the most contaminated animals on the planet.
 Reducing the introduction of pollution into the local environment by maintaining and investing in the latest eco-friendly outboard engines is an eco-tourism operator's main concern.